grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 A service graph (node graph) is a visual representation of the interrelationships between various services.
 Service graphs help to understand the structure of a distributed system, and the connections and dependencies between its components.

-Service graphs infer the topology of a distributed system, provide a high level overview of the health of your system, and an historic view of a system’s topology.
+Service graphs infer the topology of a distributed system, provide a high level overview of the health of your system, and a historic view of a system’s topology.
 Service graphs show error rates and latencies, among other relevant data.
 The service graph layout can be the default or grid.